davidmolina/davidmolina.github.io/resume.md

 # Committee Administrator
 *[House Committee on Veterans & Emergency Services](https://olis.leg.state.or.us/liz/2009R1/Committees/HVES/Overview) - Salem, Oregon, Jan 2009 to June 2009*

 Fresh off active-duty, I spent 6 months staffing the House Committee on Veterans & Emergency in the Oregon legislature.
-During my tenure, I managed Representative Cowan and Committee Members veterans & emergency services legislative priorities with precision and drive.
+During my tenure, I managed Representative Jean Cowan and Committee Members veterans & emergency services legislative priorities with precision and drive.
 I learned how legislation becomes law and treasure the great mentorship by the Chair, Rep. Jean Cowan and her Chief of Staff, Patrick Sieng, as well as my Committee Services mentor, Patrick Brennan.
 My favorite memory was working on the [WWII Memorial Highway legislation](http://bendheroes.org/highway/) with Medal of Honor Bob Maxwell and retired Lt.
 Col Dick Tobiason of Bend, Oregon, and the many veterans organizations across the state doing amazing work.
 During this period I met a great mentor in Navy veteran Tony Ornelas who served on the Oregon Department of Veterans Affairs Advisory Council, and Tom Mann in the agency's public affairs.
+To the directors of the committee, Rick & Patty, thank you both for taking a chance on a young Army lieutenant w/ this very cool job at the state's capitol.

 # Summary Court Martial Officer
 *[Joint Personal Effects Depot](http://www.c-span.org/video/?195351-1/joint-personal-effects-depot) - Aberdeen Proving Ground, Maryland, Mar 2007 to July 2008*